Tag: eastern league

 Hartford Base Ball Headquarters, 258 Main Street, Hartford, Connecticut, 1884.

 In 1885, the Hartfords competed in the Southern New England League of which Soby was again appointed President.
-Former Dark Bluesoutfielder, Jack Remsen took over as player-manager.
-Before becoming a Hall of Fame manager Connie Mack was Hartford’s wiry catcher at 22 years old.
-Backup catcher, Tony Murphy was one of the first baseball players to wear a chest protector.
-Henry Gruber, from Hamden, Connecticut, and Frank Gilmore from Webster, Massachussetts, did most of the pitching.
+Former Dark Blues outfielder, Jack Remsen took over as player-manager.
+Before becoming a Hall of Fame manager Connie Mack was Hartford’s wiry catcher at 22 years of age.
+Backup catcher, Tony Murphy was one of the first players to wear a chest protector.
+Henry Gruber, from Hamden, Connecticut, and Frank Gilmore from Webster, Massachusetts, did most of the pitching.
 Hartford natives Bill Tobin and Jack Farrell rounded out an underachieving roster who fell short of a championship title.

 Jack Farrell, Second Baseman, Hartford, 1885.